john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 - New environment?
 Just give the laC engine new credentials and target
 - Don't make changes in the console; those won't persist in the next deploy

+---

 ## Classic Infrastructure as Code Tools
-Terraform
+- Terraform
-    O Maintained by Hashicorp; they make other powerful tools for enterprise cloud computing O Uses drivers to target multiple cloud providers; requires rewrite if deploying to new provider Ansible
+    - Maintained by Hashicorp; they make other powerful tools for enterprise cloud computing
+    - Uses drivers to target multiple cloud providers; requires rewrite if deploying to new provider
+- Ansible
-    Open source via RedHat; Python based
+    - Open source via RedHat; Python based
-    Uses Playbook to target specific hosts; can be used for cloud or on-prem resources
+    - Uses Playbook to target specific hosts; can be used for cloud or on-prem resources
     - Really good at managing low-level resources

+---

-Using laC to Improve Developer Quality of
+## Using laC to Improve Developer Quality of
-Chaos Engineering
+- Chaos Engineering
-O Experiment with system's ability to withstand unexpected conditions O Popularized by Netflix; designed to improve end-user experience with resilience O Randomly delete resources in the console; how does the system react?
+- Experiment with system's ability to withstand unexpected conditions
+- Popularized by Netflix; designed to improve end-user experience with resilience O Randomly delete resources in the console; how does the system react?
-O lac tools can be used to restore lost resources, but do users notice a hiccup?
-Development Pipeline Testing O Verify you can recover from a total loss of existing infrastructure O How quickly can you get back online?
+- lac tools can be used to restore lost resources, but do users notice a hiccup?
+Development Pipeline Testing
+- Verify you can recover from a total loss of existing infrastructure
+- How quickly can you get back online?
 How will you verify data integrity?

+---

 ## Pop Quiz: Imagine a project you're familiar with.
 Describe the process you would use to redesign the system using cloud-native architecture.

 - CAP Theorem
--

 **Describe the process of migrating to cloud-native**